PiotrPliszka/mini-notes-app/README.md

 - basic automated API test coverage

 It is meant to demonstrate practical full-stack thinking, not just isolated UI work.

+## What I Learned

+This project helped me practice and better understand:

+- building JWT authentication with Django REST Framework
+- designing serializers per use case instead of exposing full models
+- securing resources by filtering data through the authenticated user
+- structuring a React frontend around auth state and protected routes
+- handling backend validation errors and surfacing them in the UI
+- writing automated API tests for auth and CRUD flows
+- thinking about the difference between a working MVP and a safer production-ready setup

 ## API Overview